Addressing the global literacy challenge

-The results of a trial conducted during a Literacy Boost pilot in Ethiopia showed that the percentage of children who could read with comprehension had risen from three percent to 27.7 percent after taking part in the program.
-This was compared to the control group, where the percentage of children who could read with comprehension only rose to 11.8 percent.
+The results of a trial conducted in Ethiopia showed that the percentage of children who could read with comprehension had risen from three percent to 25 percent after taking part in the program.
+This was compared to the control group, where the percentage of children who could read with comprehension only rose to nine percent.

 In a similar trial in Bangladesh, the results were even more impressive.
-Seventy-four percent of children could read with comprehension after taking part in the program compared to five percent in the control group.
+Sixty-eight percent of children could read with comprehension after taking part in the program compared to four percent in the control group.

 - Reading assessments measure children’s reading levels regularly, to evaluate their needs and track their progress.

 - Teacher training empowers local teachers with key skills to ensure children are motivated to learn in the classroom.